 Spotlight on Black-footed Ferrets

-Nature Conservancy staff and volunteers are helping save Black-footed ferrets in South Dakota’s Conata Basin.Watch a video.
+Nature Conservancy staff and volunteers have helped save black-footed ferrets in South Dakota’s Conata Basin.Watch a video.

 South Dakota’s Conata Basin is home to one of North America’s most endangered animals: the black-footed ferret.
 Once common across the Great Plains, today this native species inhabits only about 2 percent of its original range.

 These mainly nocturnal mammals live underground in prairie dog burrows and are quite playful and vocal.
 They measure 18 to 24 inches long and weigh less than three pounds.
 The ferret’s yellow-beige color and black markings on its face, feet and tail help it to blend in with its surroundings.
 It has short legs with large front paws and claws that are adept at digging.

 Due to habitat fragmentation and the eradication of the species’ primary food source—prairie dogs—biologists feared the ferrets had gone extinct in the 1970s.
 Then, in 1981, a rancher’s dog in Wyoming brought home a ferret it had killed.
 This led to the discovery of a small number of ferrets nearby.

 From only seven breeding ferrets, conservationists re-established their numbers and began releasing them into the wild.
 Today there are close to 500 adults, about half in the wild and half in captivity.

 But in 2008, sylvatic plague was discovered in Conata Basin.
 U.S. Fish & Wildlife Service, National Park Service, U.S. Forest Service and Prairie Wildlife Research crews were able to save some of the ferrets by vaccinating them and dusting the prairie dog holes with insecticide to slow the spread of the fleas that carry the plague.
 Today about 80 ferrets remain at Conata Basin.